Company Failing To Name The Driver

 Companies – Section 172 Road Traffic Act 1988

-The road traffic offence of failing to name / nominate the driver of a vehicle at the time of an alleged offence can be alleged against a company as well as against an individual.
+The road traffic offence of failing to name / nominate the driver of a vehicle at the time of an alleged offence can be alleged against;

 This normally happens if the vehicle is a company car and the company is the registered owner at the DVLA.